Giuseppe Bausilio: Career

 Bausilio began his professional career performing in multiple operas and ballets at the Bern Theatre and Theater im Kafigturm in his hometown of Bern, Switzerland.

 After placing third in a dance competition, Bausilio was invited to audition for the part of "Billy" in Billy Elliot the Musical.
 After the audition he was cast in the Chicago production of the show along with Cesar Corrales, Tommy Batchelor and J.P.
 Viernes.
-He remained with the production through October 10, 2010, at which time he joined the National Tour production of the show.
+He remained with the production through October 10, 2010, at which time he joined the National Tour production of the show, where he shared the title role alongside Michael Dameski, Kylend Hetherington, Lex Ishimoto, and Daniel Patrick Russell.

 In May 2011, Bausilio was announced as the next "Billy" in the Broadway production of Billy Elliot the Musical replacing the departing Jacob Clemente.
 Bausilio made his Broadway Debut that July, and remained with the show through November 6, 2011.
 Bausilio began performances as "Race" in Newsies on October 7, 2013.
-Giuseppe starred as Alfie in fourth season of the Canadian drama television series The Next Step.
+Giuseppe starred as Alfie in season four of the Canadian drama television series The Next Step.

 He recently starred in the lead role of Michael Fiorelli in the independent musical feature film Ode to Passion, which was released exclusively on Amazon Prime Video on July 10, 2020.